paolofalcoruegg/opti/subsystem_light/README.md

 Open the .ipynb file and follow instructions within the notebook

-Typycial performance of the notebook:
+Typical performance of the notebook:

 Execution time: about 7 minutes

-Processor and OS: 2.4 Ghz Macbook Pro late 2012
+Processor and OS: 2.5 GHz Intel Core i5 Macbook Pro, 8GB RAM

 Derivation
 ----------

+Please refer to the report for nomenclature.

 ![Derivation](https://github.com/pa17/opti/blob/master/subsystem_light/derivation.png)